Pranay-OS18/App-CICD/README.md

 Complete CI/CD pipeline starting from fetching code to deploy it on kubernetes.
+After a successful build, notification is sent using Slack Notification Plugin.

-The pipeline uses Git,
+The pipeline uses
+Git,
 Jenkins,
 Maven,